Multi-scale Autoregressive Models are Laplacian, Discrete, and Latent Diffusion Models in Disguise: Background

 DDPMs \citep{ho2020denoising} define a fixed forward (noising) Markov chain

 which admits a closed-form marginal

 The reverse chain is learned as Gaussian conditionals

 by optimizing a variational bound that decomposes into tractable KL terms between Gaussians (thanks to the closed-form forward posterior $q(x_{t-1} \mid x_t,x_0)$).
-In practice, parameterizing $\mu_\theta$ via $\varepsilon_\theta$ (predicting the added noise) yields the simplified training step
+In practice, parameterising $\mu_\theta$ via $\varepsilon_\theta$ (predicting the added noise) yields the simplified training step

 and sampling iterates $x_T \sim \mathcal{N}(0,I) \rightarrow x_0$ using the learned reverse conditionals.

 There are two important remarks about DDPM: \textbf{(i)} Closed-form marginals and posteriors make training low-variance and fully supervised at each noise level (the KL decomposition compares Gaussians in closed form). \textbf{(ii)} Many-step generation: quality improves with the number of reverse steps $T$, but naïve DDPM sampling is slow; learning (or interpolating) reverse variances enables strong quality with far fewer steps (tens instead of hundreds), materially improving practicality.